Diego81/omnicontacts/README.md

 While `:ssl_ca_file` is optional, it is highly recommended to set it on production environments for obvious security reasons.
 On the other hand it makes things much easier to leave the default value for `:redirect_path` and `:callback path`, the reason of which will be clear after reading the following section.

+## Google API Console
+You can register your application using the [Google API Console](https://code.google.com/apis/console/)

 ## Integrating with your Application

 To use the Gem you first need to redirect your users to `/contacts/:importer`, where `:importer` can be facebook, gmail, yahoo or hotmail.